roodjinocherilus/todolist/README.md

 <div align="center">

   <h3><Todo List</b></h3>
   Todo List is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete...
-You can also edit if you need to .
+You can also edit the items in your list if you need to.

 </div>